fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 Method <i>getAllByRole</i> now returns an array and the right input field is the first element of the array.
 However, this approach is a bit suspicious since it relies on the order of the input fields.

-If an <i>label</i> were defined for the input field, the input field could be located using it with the getByLabelText method.
+If a <i>label</i> were defined for the input field, the input field could be located using it with the getByLabelText method.
 For example, if we added a label to the input field:

 ```js
   // ...